2008 Ph.D., Biological Chemistry, Emory University

 BIO4210: Plant Physiology - The study of the physical, chemical, and molecular processes which occur in plants.
 Explores events at the molecular level as well as those phenomena which emerge on either the organismal or environmental scale.
 Provides a broader perspective on the common themes, as well as divergent strategies, for survival that are found in living systems.
 General topics include: (i) Plant Anatomy and Physiology, (ii) Plant Biochemistry, (iii) Medicinal and Ethnobotany, and (iv) Plant Biodiversity.

-BIO5029: Chemical Ecology - The interdisciplinary field of Chemical Ecology (CE) couples elements of biology and chemistry to determine how small molecules regulate a variety of inter-organismal interactions.
-CE is a holistic field concerned with the entirety of the signaling process including signal generation, degradation, transmission, perception, and response.
+BIO5029: Chemical Ecology - Chemical Ecology (CE) couples biology and chemistry to determine how small molecules regulate a variety of inter-organismal interactions.
+CE is concerned with the entirety of the signaling process including signal generation, degradation, transmission, perception, and response.
 The primary goal of this course is to introduce you to the technologies and techniques available for research in CE along with potential applications (ex: novel antimicrobials).
-Each semester we will compare and contrast a variety of model systems, both prokaryotic and eukaryotic, in order to understand how they encode, transfer, and decode small molecule signals.
+We will compare and contrast a variety of model systems in order to understand how they encode, transfer, and decode small molecule signals.

 2012 - Assistant Professor, Florida Institute of Technology